 Vuze, previously known as Azureus, is another popular BitTorrent client that allows P2P file sharing.
 It is a free and open-source software (FOSS) and is compatible on all major platforms including Windows, Mac, Linux, and Android.
 Few users are also using the older versions of Vuze (or Azureus as it was known previously), showing backward compatibility.
 It too commands massive user base from all over the world and is a worthy alternate to uTorrent.

-However, when we put uTorrent vs. Vuze side by side, Vuze has its own benefits.
+However, when we put uTorrent vs Vuze side by side, Vuze has its own benefits.
 Since it is an open source software, Vuze is highly configurable and all the developments can be easily tracked.
 This prevents any kind of backdoors created into the software.
 Likewise, Vuze supports third party plugins and offers more features than uTorrent, such as video conversion and swarm discoveries.
 I would also recommend you to read Vuze review and always use Vuze VPN to secure torrenting.

 The drawback of using Vuze is that it is highly dependent on system resources.
 This is because Vuze works on Java Runtime Environment (JRE), hence it could slow down your system.
 Java-based software tend to consume high amounts of RAM and CPU, as they have to access Java libraries.
 Therefore, if you have a system that can’t handle heavy software, it is better to use uTorrent instead.

 That said, to curb the issue of software performance, Vuze has introduced a lightweight version called Leap.
 It is also available for free and doesn’t uses massive amounts of resources as compared to Vuze.
 Another advantage of Leap is that it has no ads, which is apparent on Vuze.
 You can also view our guide of how to use Vuze anonymously.

 uTorrent vs. Vuze Speed Tests